-Payments from the Anatomical Gift Public Awareness and Transplantation Fund totaled \$68,255 in Fiscal Year 2016.
-That total included administrative expenses, public awareness activities, and organ transplantation procedures and related patient costs.
-Of these payments, individual transplant recipient and donor reimbursements totaled \$66,514, with IDPH administrative costs totaling \$1,741.
+To date, payment from the Anatomical Gift Public Awareness and Transplantation Fund for Fiscal Year 2017 totals \$87,229.
+This includes administrative expenses, public awareness activities, and organ transplantation procedures and related patient costs.
+Of these payments, individual transplant recipient and donor reimbursements totaled \$63,187, with IDN receiving \$24,000 for additional public awareness activities, and IDPH administrative costs at \$42.